nrfconnect/sdk-nrf/doc/nrf/ug_tfm.rst

 This corresponds to the feature set provided by the :ref:`secure_partition_manager`.

-The minimal version of TF-M is enabled by setting the :option:`CONFIG_TFM_MINIMAL` option.
+The minimal version of TF-M is enabled by setting the :kconfig:`CONFIG_TFM_MINIMAL` option.

-When :option:`CONFIG_TFM_MINIMAL` is set, the configurability of TF-M is severely limited.
+When :kconfig:`CONFIG_TFM_MINIMAL` is set, the configurability of TF-M is severely limited.
 Hence, it is not possible to modify the TF-M minimal configuration to create your own variant of the minimal configuration.
 Instead, the default configuration must be used as a starting point.